-The author wishes to thank the following reviewers of this publication: Gary Knox, UF faculty; Jerry Conrad, Erinon Nursery and member of the Camellia Society of Central Florida; and Eileen Hart, Master Gardener and member of the Tampa Bay Area Camellia Society.
+The author wishes to thank former contributors to this publication: Gary Knox, UF faculty; Eileen Hart, Master Gardener and member of the Tampa Bay Area Camellia Society, and Jerry Conrad.
 Also thanks to Robert Bowden, director of Harry P. Leu Gardens, for photos.